-The enclosed Forms 1099 include all forms applicable to your account.
-These forms are provided to the IRS by Trust Company of America (TCA).
+The enclosed Form 1099 include all forms applicable to your account.
+These forms are provided to the IRS by Axos Advisor Services.
 Your account statements or trade confirmations may differ from the enclosed 1099 information.
-If they differ, it is important to rely on the enclosed Forms 1099 when preparing your tax return and to consult your investment or tax advisor.
+If they differ, it is important to understand the information reported on the enclosed Forms 1099 when preparing your tax return and to consult your investment or tax advisor.